Sheikh Hasina: Detention during military intervention (2006–2008)

 The months preceding the planned 22 January 2007 elections were filled with political unrest and controversy.
 Following the end of Khaleda Zia's government in October 2006, there were protests and strikes, during which 40 people were killed in the following month, over uncertainty about who would head the Caretaker Government.
 The caretaker government had difficulty bringing all parties to the table.
 The AL and its allies protested and alleged that the caretaker government favoured the BNP.

 The interim period was marred with violence and strikes.
 Presidential Advisor Mukhlesur Rahman Chowdhury negotiated with Hasina and Khaleda Zia and brought all the parties to the planned 22 January 2007 parliamentary elections.
 Later the nomination of Ershad was cancelled by the returning officer of the Election Commission as Ershad had been convicted on a corruption case.
 As a result, the Grand Alliance withdrew its candidates en masse on the last day possible.
 They demanded that a voters' roll be published.

 Later in the month, President Iajuddin Ahmed was compelled to declare a state of emergency.
 Consequently, Lt General Moeen Uddin Ahmed took control of the government.
 Political activity was prohibited.
 Fakhruddin Ahmed became the chief advisor with the support of the Bangladesh Army.

-Hasina went to the United States embassy on 14 March 2007 along with Kazi Zafarullah and Tareq Ahmed Siddique.
+Hasina went to the United States embassy on 14 March 2007 along with Kazi Zafarullah and Tarique Ahmed Siddique.
 She would fly the next day to the United States accompanied by Tareq Ahmed Siddique and Abdus Sobhan Golap.
 She visited her son and daughter who live in the United States.
 She then moved to the United Kingdom.

 In April 2007, Hasina was charged with graft and extortion by the military-backed caretaker government during the 2006–2008 political crisis.
 She was accused of having forced businessman Tajul Islam Farooq to pay bribes in 1998 before his company could build a power plant.
 Farooq said that he paid Hasina for approving his project.

 On 18 April 2007, the Government barred Hasina from returning, stating that she had made provocative statements and that her return could cause disorder.
 This was described as a temporary measure.
 The Caretaker Government had also been trying to get Khaleda Zia to leave the country.
 Hasina vowed to return home, and on 22 April 2007, a warrant was issued for her arrest for murder.
 Describing the case against her as "totally false and fake", Hasina said that she wanted to defend herself against the charges in court.
 On 23 April 2007, the arrest warrant was suspended, and on 25 April 2007, the ban on Hasina's entry was dropped.
 After spending 51 days in the United States and the United Kingdom, on 7 May 2007 Hasina returned to Dhaka, where she was greeted by a crowd of several thousand.
 She told reporters that the government should not have delayed her return.